The beauty of Italian Alps is well known to the world.

 It was Livigno where the popular Free Ski bargains were offered first.

 Free Ski is a deal where you get a free ski pass if you make a booking in a certain hotel.
-The bargain is made every year in low season - the first three weeks of December and almost a whole of April.
+The bargain is made every year in low season - the first three weeks of December and almost the whole of April.

 What makes Livigno the most popular ski resort in the Alps?